IlanaFeldman/ST558-Project-2/lifestyle.md

 correlation between each of the trees.
 We don’t have to worry about creating dummy variables for categorical variables, because our data already comes in an entirely numeric form.

+Again, we standardized both the training set and the test set before we fit the each of the ensemble models.
+We used the standardized mean and standard deviation values of the predictors from the training set on the test set so that the predictors on both sets have the same means and standard deviations.

 ``` r
 train2 <- train %>% select(-class_shares, -shares, -dayweek, -LDA_00, -LDA_01, -LDA_03, -LDA_04)